skyl/django-files/README.rst

 --------------

 An app for tagging arbitrary models with "files".
-An file is a simple model with a filefield, title, description, owner, content-object.
+A file is a simple model with a filefield, title, description, owner, content-object.

 The idea is to have templatetags for tagging objects with (google gears drag and drop?)

-Likewise, an overview calendar for model_instances will be obtainable.
+Likewise, an overview of files for various model_instances will be obtainable.

 Requirements